-The utilitarian flag seeks to represent, with simple iconic symbolism, the most distinctive elements of utilitarianism: inclusiveness, impartiality, hedonism, aggregation, and indifference to distribution.
+The utilitarian flag seeks to represent, with simple iconic symbolism, the most distinctive elements of utilitarianism: inclusiveness, impartiality, hedonism, aggregation, and maximization.

-The five-pointed stars represent individuals.
-Everybody is a star, that is, in the sense that each individual is included and counts equally in the utilitarian calculus.
+The five-pointed stars represent individuals: Everybody is a star.
+That is, everybody is included in the utilitarian calculus.

-The number of stars mirrors the number of points of each star.
-This reflects the utilitarian ideal that the collective should be treated as if it were one and the same individual; the distinction between individuals lacks moral significance.
+The stars, in number, equal the points of each star.
+This represents the impartial ideal of treating the collective as if it were one individual.
+The separateness of persons lacks moral significance.

-Is there a utilitarian in your life?
-Download the flag in your format of choice, and hoist the utilitarian banner today!
+The utilitarian flag is in the public domain.
+So download the flag in your format of choice, and hoist the utilitarian banner today!